 - To create a Database which is a continuously evolving work in progress.
 New biographies will be added as well as additional data to current biographies.
 Its only restriction is that the subject person of a biography must be deceased.

 The BDA project is administered by the Biographical Database of Australia Library Inc., a non-profit organisation comprising a Board of five (5) directors (see below).
 Relevant information is as follows:

 - Certificate of Incorporation as an association in NSW – INC9885251 – 14 March 2006.

 - ABN Registration 92 200 827 253 – 24 March 2006.

 - Registered with the Australian Taxation Office for tax deductible financial donations.

 - Registered as a Deductible Gift Recipient as a public library 14 March 2006.

 - Registered for Charity Tax Concessions 14 March 2006.

 BDAL Inc. is run by a board of five persons:

-- President: Dr Carol Ann Liston, BA, PhD, DipFHS, FRAHS, Associate Professor of the School of Humanities and Languages at the University of Western Sydney
+- President: Dr Carol Ann Liston, AO, BA, PhD, DipFHS, FRAHS, Associate Professor of the School of Humanities and Languages at the University of Western Sydney

 - Vice President: Keith Arthur Johnson, AM, FRAHS, FSAG, FSG, JP